sainikhith/sainikhith.github.io/_posts/2023-10-21-Calculating-Planet-Volumes-Python-And-Numpy copy.md

 ---
 layout: post
 title: Calculating Planet Volumes with Python and Numpy
-image: "/posts/planets.jpeg"
+image: "/posts/planets.jpg"
 tags: [Python, Numpy, Planets]
 ---

 ## introduction
-In this post I'm going to explore creating a function in Python and Numpy that can quickly calculating all the planet volumes in the solar system.
+In this post I'm going to explore using Python and Numpy to quickly calculate all the planet volumes in the solar system!
 If that works out, I'll try to see how fast it can calculate the volumes of a million fictional planets!

 I've created this project to start to explore the use of the Numpy package within Python.
 Numpy is a Python library for working with numerical and mathematical data.
 Here are some key things to know about Numpy: